hujhax/austin-improv-wiki/AIC Wiki Style Guide.md

 * Italicize show names.
 A show is something that plays many times.
 * Place individual, one-off show names in quotes.
 * Keep troupe names in a normal font, linked to the troupe page.
 * Note that these standards may overlap.
-There may be a show name italics that is also a link.
+For example, there may be a show name in italics that is also a link.
 * (What about format names??)

 Example: [[Parallelogramophonograph]] has a regular show on Friday evenings at [[The Hideout Theatre|The Hideout Theater]] called *[[The Spectacle]]*.
 One Friday they played a show that ended up being about being giraffes with emotional issues which they have subsequently referred to as "Neurotic Giraffes."